mashrekur/topic_modeling_hydrology/README.md

 --- Run the Training Procedure -------

-0_data_preprocessing --- Cleans and prepares the corpus.
-This produces four output files in the <data> directory: (i) raw_corpus.pkl is the pandas dataframe containing the whole abstract corpus, (ii) data_lemmatized.pkl is the lemmatized data, (iii) cleaned_corpus.pkl is ..., and (iv)
+0_data_preprocessing.ipynb --- Cleans and prepares the corpus.
+This produces four output files in the <data> directory:
+(i) raw_corpus.pkl is the pandas dataframe containing the whole abstract corpus (ii) data_lemmatized.pkl is the lemmatized data

-1_optimal_topics
+(iii) id2word.pkl is the word <-> id mapping
+(iv) cleaned_corpus.pkl is the term document frequency matrix

+1_optimal_topics.py --- Runs a loop to train an LDA model over variable number of topics to find the best number of topics to use for this corpus.
+Can be run using the slurm script `

 2_run_LDA